1NF3RM0/MyBot/README.md

 ## Features

 -   **Dynamic Symbol Fetching:** Automatically retrieves a list of available trading instruments from the Deriv API.
+-   **Enhanced Market Classification:** Utilizes a composite volatility measure across multiple symbols for more accurate parameter tuning.
 -   **Technical Analysis:** Calculates a range of indicators, including Moving Averages (SMA), Relative Strength Index (RSI), MACD, Bollinger Bands, Ichimoku Cloud, and Average True Range (ATR).
+-   **Optimized Indicator Computation:** RSI and Engulfing pattern values are stored when a trade is placed, preventing redundant re-computation during contract monitoring.
 -   **Multi-Strategy Confirmation:** Trades are only proposed if at least two strategies agree and their combined confidence score exceeds a threshold.
 -   **Dynamic Strategy Selection:** Strategies are dynamically selected based on classified market conditions (trending, ranging, volatile).
 -   **Strategy Evolution Engine:** Strategies are managed as objects with tunable parameters, confidence scores, and active status.
 Performance is tracked, and strategies can be re-enabled from a disabled state if they show recent success.